 What is Office 365?

-In 2013 the College deployed Office 365, providing all students with access to their own cloud-based Office 365 account.
+The College provides all students with access to their own cloud-based Office 365 account.
 This allows them to store, create, share and collaborate on documents online and on nearly any device with an internet browser.
 For more information about Office 365, including its features and safety please see: http://office.microsoft.com/en-nz/academic/ Students will be provided with a logon username (email) once they are enrolled with the school, and they will then be able to download Office 365 from the school portal.

 IMPORTANT – for all students, please note:

-- If your son already has a laptop that he has been using for school, he is still welcome to use this as long as it meets the minimum specifications.
+- If your child already has a laptop that they have been using for school, they are still welcome to use this as long as it meets the minimum specifications.

-- If your son has many different applications installed on this device (such as Steam, games etc.) and he uses these during school hours, the device will not be able to hold its charge long enough for it to be useful in class.
+- If your child has many different applications installed on this device (such as Steam, games etc.) and uses these during school hours, the device will not be able to hold its charge long enough for it to be useful in class.

 Purchase a device from Cyclone Computers

-Security of the computer/tablet is your son’s own responsibility.
-Boys must make sure that they take their computer/tablet home each night and that they have a suitable carry case to help protect it from knocks.
+Security of the computer/tablet is your child’s own responsibility.
+Students must make sure that they take their computer/tablet home each night and that they have a suitable carry case to help protect it from knocks.
 We provide secure areas to store and charge computers during the school day.
 Insurance claims for damage and other such matters is the responsibility of the owner of the device.

-Boys must make sure that their computer/tablet is fully charged before they come to school each day.
+Students must make sure that their computer/tablet is fully charged before they come to school each day.
 We provide secure areas to store and charge computers during the school day but students need to be aware that they will be without a device for as long as that device is charging.
 Students also need to be educated about the price of using the device to play games and/or music during free times such as morning break and lunch.
 The device is mainly a device for learning and if they allow the battery to run down while using it for activities outside of learning, this might severely impact their ability to work and learn during lessons.
 A small number of short term loan devices are available through the Information Centre.
 These can be booked out for short periods of time or on a day by day basis.
 These devices cannot be taken home and have to be returned to the Information Centre at the end of the school day.
 Longer term loan devices owned by the College are available for use on written application to the appropriate school principal with reasons and justification of need.
 A nominal, non-refundable bond is incurred to cover maintenance for these devices.

-The conduct of students using their own devices while connected to the College’s network and wireless internet access is governed by the following acceptable use agreements.
-Parents and student should familiarise themselves with the content of these documents before signing them.
-Students will not be given access to the College network without signed acceptable use agreement per student.
+The conduct of students using their own devices while connected to the College’s network and wireless internet access is governed by a digital acceptable use agreement.
+Parents and students should familiarise themselves with the content of these documents before signing them.
+Students will not be given access to the College network without a signed acceptable use agreement per student.
 These are available through the Spider portal and parents and caregivers are able to log into this portal with details that will be provided to you at the start of your child’s schooling.